Week 14 NFL betting guide, expert picks, player props, DFS advice, fantasy football rankings

 SportsLine's team of Vegas experts and its proven model and experts to get you ready for Week 14 NFL betting

 If you're hoping to use NFL betting trends to help influence your Week 14 NFL predictions, you won't get much assistance.
 Favorites have covered in 51% of games, with underdogs winning versus the spread 49% of the time.
 What's essentially a flip of the coin doesn't offer any NFL betting advice for a slate of games with slim lines, as no team is favored by more than 9.5 points.
-There are five games with a spread of a field goal or less, per the Week 14 NFL odds, including Colts vs. Jaguars (+1.5), Dolphins vs. Jets (+3) and Vikings vs. Commanders (-1.5).
+There are five games with a spread of a field goal or less, per the Week 14 NFL odds, including Colts vs. Jaguars (+1.5), Dolphins vs. Jets (+3) and Vikings vs. Commanders (-1.5), as both J.J.
+McCarthy and Jayden Daniels will return for their respective teams.

 If you are looking for NFL picks, NFL parlays, Fantasy football rankings or NFL DFS picks for Week 14, SportsLine has you covered with its proven model, Machine Learning Model and team of experts.